NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

-Full-time, degree-seeking undergraduate students on the Bolivar Campus are expected to attend Chapel during their time at SBU.
-Students are required to attend a minimum of 75% of the Chapel services offered each semester in which they are enrolled in order to receive chapel credit for that semester.
+All full-time, degree-seeking undergraduate students on the Bolivar campus are expected to attend Chapel during their time at SBU.
+Students are required to attend a minimum of 75% of the Chapel services offered during the semester.

-Students engaged in clinical rotations and student teaching are exempt during that semester.

-Students must scan their student ID cards at the Pike Auditorium exits before and after each Chapel service to confirm Chapel attendance.
-Any student who fails to present his or her ID may manually sign in and out two times per academic semester.
-Students who fail to present their ID more than twice will lose credit for that Chapel.
-Any student who has lost their ID card should get a replacement through the Department of Safety and Security.
+Students must scan their student ID card at the Pike Auditorium exits before and after each Chapel service to confirm chapel attendance.
+Any student who fails to present his ID may sign in and out with a chapel monitor.
+Any student who has lost their ID should get a replacement through the Department of Safety and Security, located at 803 S. Pike Ave., Bolivar, MO 65613 between the hours of 8 a.m. - 5 p.m.
+Monday-Friday.

-Chapel services are held each Monday and Wednesday from 10-10:50 a.m. in Pike Auditorium, located inside Mabee Chapel.
-Evening and weekend Chapel services occasionally may be offered for extra credit.
-Chapel is not a substitute for participation in the life of a local church and students are strongly encouraged to prioritize church membership.
+Evening and weekend Chapel services may occasionally be offered for extra credit.
+Chapel is not a substitute for participation in the life of a local church and students are strongly encouraged to prioritize church membership

-Graduate students, part-time students and high school students are welcome to participate in Chapel.
-All students who are not able to gather with us corporately are encouraged to attend virtually through the live streams on the SBU YouTube channel.
+Graduate, part-time, and high school students are welcome to participate.
+All students who are not able to gather with us corporately are encouraged to attend virtually on the SBU YouTube channel.